Dynamics of measured many-body quantum chaotic systems

 The second term introduces locally correlated measurement noise, $\langle \phi_{i,t} \phi_{i',t'}\rangle=\eta\delta t\delta_{t,t'} \delta_{ii'}$.
 The noise affects states the more the farther they are away from the instantaneous expectation values $\bar n_i\equiv \langle n_i\rangle=\sum_n P_n n_{i}$.
 (The subtraction of the expectation values also safeguards the positivity and probability conservation of the diagonal states: $d \sum_n P_n =\sum_i 2\phi_i \sum_n P_n (n_i-\overline n_i)=0$.)
 The self consistent coupling of the r.h.s. of Eq.~\eqref{eq:POperatorDef} to the solution $P$ via the expectation values $\bar n_i$ makes the equation difficult to solve.
 In the following, we consider cases where these terms are expected to play no significant role.
 These should include the physics of the weak measurement regime, and at least qualitative aspects of the dynamics across the transition.

 \emph{Generator of dynamics ---} Our objects of interest are $r$-fold replicated tensor products $P^{(r)}\equiv \langle P\otimes \ldots \otimes P\rangle$ averaged over noise ($r=2$ for the averaged purity).
 Taking the average is facilitated by the It\^o-discretization of Eq.~\eqref{eq:PEvolution}, i.e. $P_t$ depending only on the noise history at earlier times, $\{\phi_{t'<t}\}$.
-Using this fact, and passing to a continuum description, it is straightforward to derive the evolution equation~\cite{supplement}
+Passing to a continuum description, it is then straightforward to derive the master equation~\cite{supplement}

 where operators carrying a superscript $a$ act in the $a$th copy of the replica product space.